 delta_xyz[K, 3]

 Materialization Mode C: Generative / External Reference.
 Coordinates are produced by applying a stored operator to a compact representation.
 Subcases: rigid-body transforms (quaternion + translation per instance per state), normal mode coefficients (linear sum over a stored basis), and learned decoders (latent vector fed to a stored TorchScript or checkpoint).
-The descriptor stores the operator plus its inputs; coordinates are computed on demand.
-This is where the operator graph from the architecture intro lives: a decoder or basis is a stored morphism from latents to displacements, and it can itself be versioned, referenced, and shared across depositions.
+The descriptor declares an operator type and stores either the operator’s body inline or a content-hashed reference (registry, or external artifact) plus the inputs that operator consumes; coordinates are computed on demand.
+The choice between the three storage venues is an orthogonal per-deposition decision – see extension surfaces – so a decoder or basis is a stored morphism from latents to displacements, versioned by content hash and shareable across depositions when that makes sense.

 Mode C also covers the obvious-but-underformalized case of referencing an external artifact.
 An MD trajectory stored as H5MD or Zarr, a cryoDRGN decoder checkpoint, a normal-mode basis file – any of these can be the heavy payload, with the structure file carrying a stable pointer (artifact identifier, producing method, version, content hash) and the coupling back to atom IDs.
 The structure does not need to swallow the trajectory; it needs to know where the trajectory lives and how to align its indices.